TopBiketoursPortugal/TopBikeToursPortugal/content/tours/portuguese-central-camino-7-or-9-days-walk.md

 ---
 # **Portuguese Central Camino Original Route**

+## **The old and original route to Santiago de Compostela from Porto**

-## **7 or 9 days walk: Start In the Old Village of Portugal named “Ponte de Lima” or walk less and spend only 1 night in Portugal, in Valença do Minho, near the Spanish border**
+### **7, 9 or 13 days walk: Start In the Old Village of Portugal named “Ponte de Lima” or walk less and spend only 1 night in Portugal, in Valença do Minho, near the Spanish border**

 Santiago de Compostela, in Northwest Spain, province of Corunha, is internationally known as one of the main destinations for Christian pilgrimage.
 The typical markets are an excellent location to explore delicious Galician products and traditional arts.